loeseke/object-centric-streaming-discovery/README.md

 ### Downloading OCEL 2.0 logs

 The two afore-mentioned large logs can be downloaded automatically with the following commands.
-The additional pre-processing steps ensure the logs contain uniform timestamp formats, for example, and that the JSONs are indented properly.
+The additional pre-processing steps ensure the logs contain uniform timestamp formats, for example, and that the JSON files are indented properly.

 ```bash
 source path/to/pm4py/venv/Scripts/activate